jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

 [image]

-* **Growth Volatiality:** Surprisingly, month-over-month growth rates were volatile each year, not just limited to the panedmic years.
+* **Growth Volatility:** Surprisingly, month-over-month growth rates were volatile each year, not just limited to the panedmic years.
 March 2020 recorded the highest growth rates of 50% and 46% in both revenue and order count while October 2022 the lowest growth rates of -55%, -16%, and -47% in all metrics, revenue, AOV, and order count.

-* **Seasonality:** Both revenue and order count trends over months showed a similar seasonal pattern: they dropped in February, increased through September, dropped again in October and increased again during November and December.
+* **Seasonality:** Both revenue and order count showed a similar seasonal pattern: they dropped in February, increased through September, dropped again in October and increased again during November and December.
 Our top four products - 27in 4K gaming monitors, Apple Airpods Headphones, Macbook Air Laptops, and Lenovo ThinkPad Laptops - followed these trends.
 Also, these trends applied to region and loyalty program.
 The high growth in September and December could be related to the school and holiday seasons.

 [image: monthly, yearly trends + excel conditional formatting monthly table] or [image - tableau: monthly yearly trends + same graph by product, region, and loyalty program]